ty2huang/UW-Lecture-Room-Availability/README.md

 # UW-Lecture-Room-Availability
 This program is written in Dr Racket.
-Search your lecture room in the "lectureSearch.rkt" file to find all the time slots that the lecture room is available or occupied by a lecture.
+Search your University of Waterloo lecture room in the "lectureSearch.rkt" file to find all the time slots that the lecture room is available or occupied by a lecture.

 Read the comments at the top of "lectureSearch.rkt" file to understand how to use the program.